DUzzL/Seed-Atlas/README.md

 ## Usage

-1. Download and start `Seed-Atlas.exe`.
+1. Download and start Seed Atlas.
 2. Select a Minecraft version and enter a seed.
 3. Explore the map or open a search tab.
 4. Select an area and start the search.